flare-foundation/docs/docs/tech/state-connector.md

 ??? example "Proof Unpacking (for App developers)"

-    The procedure for apps to check whether the State Connector answered yes or no to their request is detailed in the [Attestation Client repository](https://github.com/flare-foundation/attestation-client/blob/main/docs/verfication/verification-workflow.md){ target=_blank }.
+    The procedure for apps to check whether the State Connector answered yes or no to their request is detailed in the [Attestation Client repository](https://github.com/flare-foundation/attestation-client/blob/main/docs/verfication/verification-workflow.md).
 What follows is an illustrative summary.

     The basic idea is that you must **retrieve all data** (both requests and answers) for the round from an attestation provider.
     You then **rebuild the Merkle tree** with this data and check that it matches the Attestation Proof provided by the State Connector.